Mount Meru "the top of the world"

 These people move, move, move - their comfort zone is an upward-spiral moving zone.
 It can be physically upward, socially upward, or spiritually upward depending on the rest of the nativity.

-Did I mention that they aim to reach the top of their personal mountain and they need to get there?
+Chandra-Dhaniztha aims to reach the top of their personal mountain and emotionally needs to get there.